2020 Washington lieutenant gubernatorial election

 The 2020 Washington lieutenant gubernatorial election was held on November 3, 2020, to elect the lieutenant governor of Washington concurrently with the 2020 Washington elections.
 The top-two primary was held on August 4, and Democrats Denny Heck and Marko Liias advanced to the general election, which Heck won.

 Incumbent Cyrus Habib surprised the state by announcing he was foregoing a run for re-election in order to join the Society of Jesus.
-The position was of special importance due to speculation that the incumbent Governor, Jay Inslee could have been appointed to a position in a Democratic Presidential Cabinet after winning his third term.
+The position was of special importance due to speculation that the incumbent governor, Jay Inslee, could have been appointed to a position in a Democratic presidential cabinet after winning his third term.

 Background

-Habib's retirement came after Gov. Inslee dropped out of the presidential election which caused many potential statewide candidates in Washington to change their plans and drop exploratory bids.
+Habib's retirement came after Gov. Inslee dropped out of the presidential election, which caused many potential statewide candidates in Washington to change their plans and drop exploratory bids.

 At the time of Habib's announcement former Seattle City Council candidate Ann Davison Sattler and former US House candidate Joseph Brumbles had already been running as Republicans.
-The day of his retirement State Senator Steve Hobbs announced his 2nd campaign for the office of Lieutenant Governor, after losing in the 2016 Primary to then-State Senator Habib.
+On the day of his retirement, State Senator Steve Hobbs announced his second campaign for the office of lieutenant governor, after losing in the 2016 primary to then-State Senator Habib.